rht-labs/openshift-theia-ide/README.md

 ## Theia Extensions

 Check all available Theia extensions [here](https://www.npmjs.com/search?q=keywords:theia-extension).

-You can add more extensions to the image by editing the `packaje.json` file, defined in the Dockerfile.
+To deploy VSCode extensions, you can use the command *"Deploy plugin by id"* from the command palette.
+When asked for a parameter, enter the following: *"vscode:extension/"*. " stands for the "Unique Identifier" from the extension homepage in the VS Code Marketplace.

 ## Build and deploy
 1. `oc login`.